Arrested Penza Antifascists Talk about Torture in Remand Prison

 ••••••••••

-According to , which has the case file, the FSB has named Pchelintsev the organizer of the Network terrorist group.
+According to Republic, which has seen the case file, the FSB has named Pchelintsev the organizer of the Network terrorist group.
 He met his accomplices at concerts and allegedly founded the organization in 2014.
 According to the FSB, since 2015, every member of the Network has had his own role.
 Investigators believe Pchelintsev is the Network’s leader and ideologue.
 He has a deputy, nicknamed Redhead, who recruits new members.

 The case files indicate that, in the summer of 2016, several cells joined the Network.
 The Penza cell was dubbed 5.11 (November Fifth) or Sunrise; the Moscow cell, MSK (Moscow Standard Time); and the two Petersburg cells, Field of Mars and Jordan.
 In addition, investigators believe the Network has a branch in Belarus as well, and that the cells were managed out of Penza.
 The FSB refers to all the detainees as anarchists.